ioannig/Coursera_R_programming/README.md

 # Coursera_R_programming
-In this folder you will find my assignments on the courser course "R Programming" which is implementing by the John Hopkins University
+In this folder you will find my assignments on the course "R Programming" which is implementing by the John Hopkins University